Munawwar/preact-svg-icon/README.md

 This helps us in the following ways:

-1. Very less SVG remains in the JS bundle.
-Also when page code splitting is used, only the base component used to generate the `<use>` tag is bundled across pages.
-Which is extremely small.
+1. **Less JS**: Very less SVG remains in the JS bundle.
+Also when page code splitting is used, only the base component used to generate the `<use>` tag is bundled across pages; which is extremely small.
-2. The SVG files could be cached by browser now across pages.
+2. **Cacheable**: The SVG files could be cached by browser now across pages (using Cache-Control HTTP headers, just like images, css or js files).
-3. HTML generated is also small.
-However this can cause a flash of blank space on SVGs on the immediately visible area of a page on a page load.
-But you could selectively preload some SVGs via link tag rel="preload" or by having some of the SVGs sprited in the HTML itself (when referencing them you can skip the URL part and keep only the fragment part - `<use href="#id">`).
+3. **Preloadable**: To avoid a "flash of blank space" on SVGs on the immediately visible area of a page on a page load, you could selectively preload some SVGs via link tag `rel="preload"` or by having some of the SVGs sprited in the HTML itself (when referencing them you can skip the URL part and keep only the fragment part - `<use href="#id">`).
 SVG sprite example:
    ```html
    <svg width="0" height="0" style="display: none">
      <symbol id="icon1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 512 512">